 Percy looked at the tiny stick-figure-in-a-sack skeptically.
 “Like a loan?” she asked.
 Loan sharks certainly came in all shapes and sizes.

-“No no. I don’t go in for usury.
+“No, no. I don’t go in for usury.
 That’s for the real criminals.
 I’m offering a job.
 But one that would pay exceptionally well.”

-“Well, that’s certainly a unlikely fucking coincidence that you happen to offer me work when I was just about to go inquiring about a job.”
+“Well, that’s certainly an unlikely fucking coincidence that you happen to offer me work when I was just about to go inquiring about a job.”

-“That is, of course, no coincidence Captain Percy.
+“That is, of course, no coincidence, Captain Percy.
 I was looking for you.”

 “Then you must be Miss Mai?
 But how did you know who I was?”

-“To be transparent, I received a note that you had arrived.
+“I received a note that you had arrived.
 I came out to the hall to try to locate you.
 There is an element of urgency to the job I have for you.”

 Percy remembered the dock boss had said she would send word ahead to Miss Mai.
 “Thanks for the transparency.
-I don’t like the suggestion of a benign universe that coincidences like that suggest.”
+I don’t like the suggestion of a benign universe that comes from coincidences like that.”

-“Ah yes.
+“Ah, yes.
 It’s easier to believe the plot and the happenings are motivated by someone’s will, eh?
 That it isn’t all just random chaos, and the coin-toss sometimes comes up in your favor?”

-“Oh I believe in the chaos,” said Percy, “I just don’t believe it comes up in my fucking favor.”
+“Oh, I believe in the chaos,” said Percy, “I just don’t believe it comes up in my fucking favor.”

 Miss Mai grinned a gapped-toothed smile.
 “I think I can work with such a person.
 Can I encourage you to join me in my office to discuss the details of the offer I have for you?
-It’s… not really fit for public spaces.”
+It’s . . . not really fit for public spaces.”

 “Miss Mai, nothing would please me more than to learn about this fucking opportunity.”
-Percy put down the box of clamps, and noticed that the shopkeeper watching her do so.
+Percy put down the box of clamps and noticed that the shopkeeper watched her do so.

 In the open space of the hall, Miss Mai hobbled next to Captain Percy.
 Percy took her arm to help her along.
 It was a thin little stick of bone in Percy’s strong hand.

-“So the dock boss told you all about me already?”
-Percy asked, hoping to assess the levelness of the playing field this negotiation would be carried out upon.
+“So, the dock boss told you all about me already?”
+Percy asked, hoping to assess the levelness of the playing field.

-“The dock boss, yes, and a few others… My friend Turnaround Bob told me you are eminently trustworthy and reliable.
+“The dock boss, yes, and a few others . . .
+My friend Turnaround Bob told me you are eminently trustworthy and reliable.
 And also run a big enough boat for the particular job I need done.”

 “Yeah, Bob tracked me down on the mainland and suggested I head out to this shithole depot to look for you.
-He hinted the work might be… profitable.”
+He hinted the work might be . . . profitable.”

-My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?”
+“My dear Captain Percy, would you mind toning down your colorful language a bit during our interactions?”

 “I’m a fucking sailor.
 What do you expect?”

-Miss Mai shuffled on silently—and Percy thought somewhat reproachfully—for a minute.
+Miss Mai shuffled on silently—and, Percy thought, somewhat reproachfully—for a minute.
 “Anyway.
 In my line of work, it is best to know a little something about those you hire.
 Though again, in the interest of transparency, all I really know is your name and that you have a boat.”

 “What’s with all the transparency?”
 Percy asked.

-“Ah yes.
+“Ah, yes.
 Typically I play my cards a bit closer.
 But as I said, this job is of some urgency, so I am hoping to build some trust with you quickly.
-I can only hope you respond reciprocally.
+I can only hope you respond reciprocally.”

 “Well then, in the interest of transparency you should know that my boat, as solid as she is, is currently in desperate need of some downtime for repairs.
 There’s a limited amount of urgency we can put into picking up a job.”